SelomeG/Cymulate_cypress_test/README.md

 3. Run npm install
 4. Run npx cypress open
 5. Select e2e testing
+6.	click on the spec file
-6. Check if all tests are running and passed step by step
+7. Check if all tests are running and passed step by step